fvictorio/test-repo/.github/ISSUE_TEMPLATE/other-issue.md

 ---
 name: Other issue
-about: Describe this issue template's purpose here.
-title: ''
-labels: ''
-assignees: ''
+about: Other kind of issue.
+Please don't use this to ask questions.
 ---